shervinea/cheatsheet-translation/vi/cs-230-convolutional-neural-networks.md

 <br>

-**25. Dimensions of a filter â€• A filter of size FÃ—F applied to an input containing C channels is a FÃ—FÃ—C volume that performs convolutions on an input of size IÃ—IÃ—C and produces an output feature map (also called activation map) of size OÃ—OÃ—1.**
+**25. Dimensions of a filter ― A filter of size F×F applied to an input containing C channels is a F×F×C volume that performs convolutions on an input of size I×I×C and produces an output feature map (also called activation map) of size O×O×1.**

 &#10230;